 - The American port of River City Ransom changes the Japanese Delinquents into Greasers.

 - This was one of the larger and more well-known youth subcultures in the 1950's and the first half of 1960's, but with different regional spins on it..
 Most greasers in the West Coast were Latino, focused around hot-rods, and would later give way to the cholos of the present day.
-Greasers in the Northeast were usually Italian-American and focused more on fashion.
+Greasers in the Northeast were usually Italian-American (except in Massachusetts where they were more Irish-American due to a sizable amount of Irish immigrants in the state, especially in Boston) and focused more on fashion.
 The Midwest and The South had a predominantly Irish-American greaser scene that was more focused on motorcycles.
 Street gangs were common in all of the subcultures, although it also existed outside of gangs as a working-class subculture and a fashion statement.
 African-American youth didn't really get involved in the subculture that much.
 Ironic, as the main music behind the scene, Rock & Roll and Rockabilly, originated in Southern Black culture.

-- In the latter half of The Sixties and the early years of The Seventies, the greaser subculture died out in a steady and silent death, as many more rebellious youth gravitated towards subcultures such as Hippies, Mods, Glam Rockers, Punks, Skinheads, and the earliest trappings of the disco subculture.
-To put it simply, youth rebellion diversified so much to the point that the greaser subculture seemed obsolete and an anachronistic holdover from The Fifties.
-However, as the real-life greaser delinquents died out, the media's portrayal of them and their image in pop culture truly began as nostalgia for The Fifties began to take hold in The Seventies, to the point of becoming an iconic 1950's stock character and the original Bad Boy of contemporary America.
+- In the latter half of The '60s and the early years of The '70s, the greaser subculture died out in a steady and silent death, as many more rebellious youth gravitated towards subcultures such as Hippies, Mods, Glam Rockers, Punks, Skinheads, and the earliest trappings of the disco subculture.
+To put it simply, youth rebellion diversified so much to the point that the greaser subculture seemed obsolete and an anachronistic holdover from The '50s.
+However, as the real-life greaser delinquents died out, the media's portrayal of them and their image in pop culture truly began as nostalgia for The '50s began to take hold in The '70s, to the point of becoming an iconic 1950's stock character and the original Bad Boy of contemporary America.

 - Greaser Delinquents were sort of a spiritual ancestor to the Rocker, Biker, and Heavy Metal subculture, as they codified the leather jackets and denim jeans look that these cultures would have, as well as the gearhead tendencies of these cultures, and finally, the love of the harder, rebellious rock-oriented music.